Moejay10/FYS4411/Project1/README.md

 # Simple Variational Monte Carlo solve for FYS4411
-This class structure is forked and inspired by mortele (spring 2016) (https://github.com/mortele/variational-monte-carlo-fys4411), and is the main repository
+This class structure is forked and inspired by mortele (spring 2016) (https://github.com/mortele/variational-monte-carlo-fys4411), and is the main repository.

 ## Code skeleton
 This is to give an overview of the repository without going in-depth of the details, as this project is quite extensive (but that is of course debatable).